- Home to DLR

 Appeals: Those who receive an initial ineligible determination have the right to appeal.
 The appeals process is more involved and requires additional time and research.
 The record number of claims filed also will result in a record number of appeals.
 DLR’s adjudication team has been expanded and trained to render decisions, which takes more time than the 21-day average.

-Bottom line: While South Dakota’s unemployment system continues to perform under unprecedented numbers, not all claimants are paid within the average 21-day period.
-Those requiring additional investigation can stem from simple clerical errors to more complex deductible income and job separation issues.
+Bottom line: While South Dakota’s unemployment system continues to perform under unprecedented numbers, claims requiring additional investigation can stem from simple clerical errors to more complex deductible income and job separation issues.

-DLR staff have been working diligently around the clock, literally, since the second week of March.
+DLR staff have been working diligently around the clock since the second week of March of 2020.
 They have implemented three new federal programs, processed thousands of new claims from first-time users of the system, and continue to investigate and resolve claims issues.
-Our commitment to individuals is we will continue to work as quickly as possible while upholding program integrity.
+We continue to be committed to working as quickly as possible while upholding program integrity.

 Back to main Reemployment Assistance Benefits page